PANDA2206/assignment/README.md

 This repository contains a reference implementation for the edge-detection coding challenge.
 It provides a robust, modular image processing pipeline, ROS integrations for RGB-D data, and automation helpers so the different evaluation tasks can be reproduced quickly.

 - **Basic task** – run the standalone edge detector against still images, optionally saving overlays.
-- **Vision_ROS task** – consume RGB-D frames from bag files, publish edge overlays, and produce 3D edge point clouds.
+- **Vision_ROS task** – consume RGB or RGB-D frames from bag files, publish edge overlays, and produce 3D edge point clouds.
 - **Robot_ROS task** – visualise edge points alongside the robot model in RViz.
 - **Advanced** – run every element above end-to-end.
+See the `result/` folder for demo recordings generated with these scripts.

 ## 1. Prerequisites